 Nuno is also interested in composition for cinema.
 In 2017, he composed the soundtrack for the the short-movie “Reminiscência” directed by Amélia Urbano, Beatriz Mota e Lúcia Pinto, winner of the 1st prize of Sophia Student Prize - Portuguese Academy of Cinema in the experimental category.

-Parallel to the composition, Nuno studied conducting with Eugénio Amorim, Artur Maria Pinho and Lucas Vis.
+Parallel to composition, he studied conducting with Lucas Vis, Eugénio Amorim, Bárbara Francke and Artur Pinho Maria.
 From 2016 to 2017, he was assistant conductor of Martial Band of Foz do Douro.
+At the moment, he is the conductor of the chamber choir Endora, in Heemskerk and of the Arnold Schönberg Kamerkoor, in Leiden (Netherlands)

-As a bassoonist, he was member of FEUP Classical Orchestra (2014-2017), conducted by José Eduardo Gomes and collaborates regularly with the Martial Band of Foz do Douro and with the Instant Ensemble - Ensemble of Real Time Composition, in Porto.
+As a bassoonist, he was member of FEUP Classical Orchestra (2014-2017), conducted by José Eduardo Gomes.
+He collaborates regularly with the Martial Band of Foz do Douro and with the Instant Ensemble - Ensemble of Real Time Composition, in Porto.
 He is also an artist at MEMO - Memorabele Momenten, in Amsterdam.